CyrusCce/creditcard_fraud/README.md

 - Comparison of CNN performance with traditional machine learning models.
 - Analysis of results and recommendations for model deployment.

-Statistical Analysis and Recommendations
+## Statistical Analysis and Recommendations
 Although both logistic regression and CNN models achieved high test accuracy, the CNN model demonstrated a higher accuracy score, indicating its superior capability in complex pattern recognition tasks like credit card fraud detection.
 This leads to the following recommendations:
 - SMOTE followed by RUS: To address class imbalance, using a combination of SMOTE and RUS is recommended, leading to improved model performance.
 - Convolutional Neural Network (CNN) 1D sequence: This structure, with multiple convolutional and dense layers, offers high accuracy rates without compromising on quality and integrity.

-Future Recommendations
-To further improve performance, consider adding a MaxPooling1D layer to reduce spatial dimensions while retaining key features.
+- To further improve performance, consider adding a MaxPooling1D layer to reduce spatial dimensions while retaining key features.
 This may lead to faster training times and reduced overfitting.

-Contributing
+## Contributing
 Contributions are welcome.
 To contribute to this project:
 - Fork the repository and create a new branch.
 - Implement your changes and submit a pull request.
 - Provide a clear description of your changes and the purpose of the pull request.
 - Follow the project's code of conduct and best practices for contributing.

-License
-This project is distributed under the MIT License.
-Please refer to the LICENSE file for more information on permissions and restrictions.

-Credits
+## Credits
 This project was developed by Group 9 for SC1015.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.